Democrats and Republicans in Congress want to help Afghan refugees. Why haven’t they?

 But in the more than a year and a half since, the United States has failed to offer immigration assistance to most Afghans who helped American forces, which would allow them to stay in the country on a more permanent basis.

 According to International Rescue Committee, the US admitted 76,000 Afghans as part of Operation Allies Welcome.
-And as the global war on terror has stretched on for more than two decades, Afghans have aided service members on both sides of the Atlantic Ocean – including the United States’ closest ally.

 In the United Kingdom, the government pledged to allow Afghans who assisted British forces to build a life in safety and security.
 Instead, many who have made the dangerous trip from Afghanistan to Britain have been told they face deportation.